 The Short Version:

 Started in 1996, Sly Records is a Portland, Oregon-based label and website.
-Our Weekly Waste section is updated every Wednesday.
+Our Weekly Waste section was updated every Wednesday for 500 weeks and is still archived here.
 For a detailed-yet-outdated history of the label or more info about the site, see below.

 The (Further) History of Sly Records (The Long Version):